 Policies and procedures are maintained and updated in both hard copy and online formats, which are available for information and review by the public on the District website.
 Employees are provided this information during the New Employee Orientation.
 The District has established and published over 500 policies and procedures, in addition to a catalog of collective bargaining agreements, cooperative agreements, and personnel manuals.
-Among these policies and procedures, the District has established and published over 180 human resources procedures and 140 Board Policies and Administrative Procedures that guide and regulate employees at Los Medanos College.
-Further policies and procedures, are codified in Business Procedures, Management/Supervisory/Confidential Employee Personnel Manual, the Local 1 Bargaining Agreement, and the United Faculty Contract.
+Among these policies and procedures and procedures, the District has established and published over 180 human resources procedures and 140 Board Policies and Administrative Procedures that guide and regulate employees at Los Medanos College.
+Further policies and procedures, Payroll Procedures, and Student Services Procedures, Management/Supervisory/Confidential Employee Personnel Manual, the Local 1 Bargaining Agreement, and the United Faculty Contract.